MrYieldMaster/Crypto-Cartel/README.md

 Acknowledgments
 Features
 Dynamic Market: Witness the volatile world of cryptocurrency, with prices that change daily.
-Inventory Management: Buy low, sell high, and expand your inventory with items from the shop.
+Inventory Management: Buy low, sell high, and expand your inventory with items from the Market.
 Daily Bonuses: Daily engagement rewards to keep you ahead.
 Leaderboard: Compete with players globally and climb the leaderboards.
 Random Events: Market crashes, police raids, and more – stay prepared for anything.